jesseorndorff/svn/README.md

 We love what we do.
 I know you do too (I've read your books).

-I've spent the last 4 years working for an agency based in Seattle called <a href="http://www.cobalt.com/">Cobalt</a>.
+I've spent the last 5 years working with an agency based in Seattle called <a href="http://www.cobalt.com/">Cobalt</a>.
 They provide marketing services to the auto industry.
 Mostly large brands like GM, Volkswagen, and Hyundai.
 I started my time there as an ad designer and developer.
 Most of my time was focused on designing flash ads and developing them in Action Script.
 Since I have been at Cobalt my role has grown.
 Now I am responsible for managing and designing new product rollouts for the Australian auto brand Holden.

 I've spent a lot of time working on optimizing landing page designs.
 I've learned a ton.
 Cobalt has been an amazing company to work for.
 They embraced our decision to move abroad.
 They have allowed me room to grow into my role.
 And they have provided me opportunity to work on some really cool projects.